ExtraE113/prince/readme.md

 Any contributors wave any copyrights to the repository owner, to the extent possible by applicable law.

 Software is provided ​“AS IS”.
 ExtraE113 makes no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose, to the extent possible by applicable law.

+## Roadmap
+It is fairly unlikely that I'll continue developing this (because it works well enough) but if I do:
+1. Code refactor.
+Code is *ugly*.
+Commands framework would be nice so we don't have spagetti for parsing that.
+Deck generators need to be rewritten to be object oriented, and some way of calling them automatically would be nice.
+2. Unit and intigration tests.
+Code is completely untested.
+3. Secret draws, so your draw isn't broadcast to the whole channel.